Big Sky battle: The singer vs. the millionaire

 Across the state, Quist talks a lot about health care.
 It's a major contrast from the strategy deployed by other rural, red-state Democrats who have traditionally shied away from Obamacare politics on the campaign trail.

-But in the wake of Republicans' failure to repeal the law and polls showing record popularity for the Affordable Care Act, Quist has made Obamacare a centerpiece of his campaign, holding health care town halls, visiting American Indian health care centers and sharing his own story about how a bungled operation left him financially strapped.
+But in the wake of Republicans' initial failure to repeal the law and polls showing record popularity for the Affordable Care Act, Quist has made Obamacare a centerpiece of his campaign, holding health care town halls, visiting American Indian health care centers and sharing his own story about how a bungled operation left him financially strapped.
+The House eventually passed a bill repealing and replacing Obamacare weeks later, but the Senate has yet to take up that proposal or unveil their own.

-Quist has blamed a 16-year debt history that included unpaid property taxes and other bills reported on by the Billings Gazette and the Associated Press last month, on health problems.
+Quist has blamed a 16-year debt history that included unpaid property taxes and other bills reported on by the Billings Gazette and The Associated Press earlier this year, on health problems.

 When asked about his long-history of financial problems, Quist argues it is just further proof that Americans need better access to affordable health care.

-Note: This story was originally published in April.
-It has been updated.
-Montana's special election for the open US House seat is Thursday.